amandipd/Notes/README.md

-A repository containing web-scraping notes and examples.
+A repository contaning notes from various programming languages.